Understanding Route Preference Values (Administrative Distance)

 Note: In Junos OS Releases prior to 10.4, if you configure a static MPLS LSP using the static-path statement, the default preference value is 5.
 Starting in Junos OS Release 10.4, if you configure a static-label-switched-path the default preference value is 6.
 The previous configuration statement static-path is hidden in Junos OS Release 10.4 and later releases.

-RSVP preference as described in the MPLS Applications Feature Guide
+RSVP preference as described in the MPLS Applications User Guide

-LDP preference, as described in the MPLS Applications Feature Guide
+LDP preference, as described in the MPLS Applications User Guide